jsalazaruh/onion-homeassistant/README.md

 ```
 ## Power Monitoring (Currently working on)

 Becasue I did not want to use an arduino Expansion Dock, I decided to implement an ADC to receive analog data and convert it to digital in order to have more control on the data.
-Communication with the ADC is done through the Serial Peripheral Interface bus.
+The communication from the Onion Omega 2+ and MCP3008, is done with the Serial Peripheral Interface bus.
 [ADC MCP3008](https://cdn-shop.adafruit.com/datasheets/MCP3008.pdf) I am using a [non-invasive current sensor](https://www.sparkfun.com/products/11005) to read AC current from the appliances.

-Update: I will upload the voltage divider diagram along with the burder resistor used to obtain an accurate readings.
+Update: Communication with Homeassistant is still in development.
+I will upload the voltage divider diagram along with the burder resistor used to obtain an accurate readings.